 Welcome:

-My name is Michael Hohl and i am a Research Fellow at the University of Hertfordshire.
-I am based at CCI, Art and Design Research Centre, not Computer Sciences, though sometimes it feels like it.
+My name is Michael Hohl and i am teaching Design Theory and History at the Anhalt University of Applied Sciences, Dessau, Germany.
+I am based in the Design Department, not Computer Sciences, though sometimes it feels like it.

 I am interested in the experiential qualities of immersive telematic environments especially in those that create experiences of global awareness, holistic overview or feeling of interconnectedness.
 In a broader sense my research is about how technology changes us as people, how we make sense of the world, and about consciousness.